Scrollerer/Scrollerer.github.io/index.md

 - **Immersive Game Menu**
 > <img src="include/SurviveMenuGif.gif" alt="Animated GIF Survive Unity" width="90%">
 >
-> **Description:** Inspired by my passion for survival games and my favorite game Outer Wilds, I created a survival environment and made a menu that uses it for more immersiveness.
+> **Description:** Inspired by my passion for survival games and my favorite game Outer Wilds, I created a survival environment and made a menu that uses it for more immersion.
 >
 > It might not look like much, but when I finished this project and added the music, it made me emotional.